MarekSchiffer/pgu/macOS_arm64/05. Chapter 5 - toUpper/Readme.md

 off the last time.
 We don't need to track that.
 The operating system does that for us.
 It's at this moment that you should feel the urge to write an operating system yourself.
 The layers of abstraction compound.

+## The Read Loop
+At this point, the syscall, reads the bytes from the file, and copies them to the 512 bytes reserved for BUFFER_DATA.
+The syscall also returns the size of the read bytes (charactes 0x20 is a space, 0x0a a newline) into %rax

+The mystery here is, how read knows, where to start the read instruction after the first itteration.
+Normally we would expect to pass the starting point i.e. byte 501,1001, etc after the first iteration.

+This operation is completely hidden within the read function.
+Internally there is loff_t pos, which keeps track of the current position in the file.
+Therefore every time we call read, we start at the correct position.
+Once the end of the file is reached, read will return 0 as is 0 characters have been read and we can terminate the loop.

 ## To upper coversion
 The most interesting part about the to upper conversion is the store/writeback to memory.
 The bytes are read in one-by-one.
 Therefore, they need to be written back to memory using only the first byte of the register,